LibrelatoKaua/TestsE2E-Playwright/README.md

 1. Run `npm run ci` to execute the entire test suite
 1. Run `npm run show-report` to visualize the reports

-All execution artifacts can be found in `./artifacts`, if you want to remove these files run `npm run clean`.
+All execution artifacts can be found in `./artifacts`, if you want to remove these files run `npm run clean`

 ## Project Structure